 - Do you want to spend a lot or focus on organic reach?

-- Do you spread your budget around, so invest a little in social media (Facebook, Instagram, Pinterest, LinkedIn), digital (Google Adwords, SEO, pay-per-click), public relations print advertising, radio, television,.
+- Do you spread your budget around, so invest a little in social media (Facebook, Instagram, Pinterest, LinkedIn), digital (Google Adwords, SEO, pay-per-click), public relations (learn how to write a press release now, print advertising, radio, television,.
 Or do you focus on two lead-generating sources?

 And KPIs become so important.
 You want to set key performance indicators (KPI) for all your marketing campaigns for your technology and the people you work with.